Wednesday, July 1, 2015

 My Farewell Column

 For several years, I've written a monthly column for "Two-Lane Livin'" magazine, which is distributed to 15,000 readers in central West Virginia.
-I'm thankful for that opportunity, but my stint in the Peace Corps will interrupt my column for the next two years.
+I'm thankful for that opportunity, but my stint in the Peace Corps will interrupt my column for at least the next two years.
 Here is my "farewell column" which was just published in the July issue of the magazine:

 Farewell For Now